kenchose/todo/README.md

   > ng @angular/material

 ## Setup
-ng new `project name`
 Run `nodemon server.js` for a dev server.
 Navigate to `http://localhost:8000/`.
 The app will automatically reload if you change any of the source files.

-## Build
-Run `ng build --watch` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.